pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Super80.md

  Super-80r | 80x25 | N | Y | Y | Y | 160x50 |
  Super-80v | 80x25 | Y | Y | Y | Y | 160x50 |

+## Custom font and UDGs

+The font size on the Super-80r and Super-80v is 7x9.
+However, for compatibility with the other targets, z88dk will pad the specified 8x8 font out with a blank line at the top of each character.
+The machine will cut off the right-most bit of each character when displaying it.

+As a result of this geometry, the lores graphics on these machines is slightly mis-shaped.

 # Links